OpenChain-Project/Telco-WG/Draft-OpenChain-Telco-SBOM-Guide_EN.md

 #### 3.1.2 Rationale
 To ensure simplified handling and streamlining of tooling and competences in the telecommunications supply chain, both for suppliers and consumers of software, a Telco SBOM shall adhere to the SPDX Data Format as standardized in ISO/IEC 5962:2021.
 By harmonizing on the use of this standard SBOM Data Format in an organization's external interfaces, the complexities for organizations supplying and consuming software are simplified, as only one set of unified requirements will be applicable.

 As clarification, an entity is free to use alternative Data Formats for internal use, or deliver SBOMs in alternative Data Formats to organizations that so request or on its own initiative.
-The OpenChain Telco SBOM specification is a SBOM-level specification to adhere to, and not an organizational specification to adhere to.
-There are no conforming entities, only conforming SBOMs, delivered by entities that have implemented the OpenChain Telco SBOM specification.
+The OpenChain Telco SBOM Guide is a SBOM-level specification to adhere to, and not an organizational specification to adhere to.
+There are no conforming entities, only conforming SBOMs, delivered by entities that have implemented the OpenChain Telco SBOM Guide.

 ### 3.2 SPDX Elements to be included in the Telco SBOM